johncooked/cheeseria/README.md

 ## Summary of Improvements if I Had More Time

--   **State Management Optimization:** Consider creating an initial state object or breaking down state into smaller components for better manageability and scalability.
+-   **State Management Optimization:** Consider creating an initial state object or breaking down the state into smaller components for better manageability and scalability.
 -   **Component Refinement:** Further refine components and their relationships through better planning to ensure efficient data flow and component design.
--   **Modal Refinement:** Explore alternative modal designs such as off-canvas components triggered by floating side buttons to enhance user interaction and allow for multiple cheese selection and price calculation.
+-   **Modal Refinement:** Explore alternative modal designs such as off-canvas components triggered by floating side buttons to enhance user interaction and allow for multiple cheese selections and price calculation.
--   **Data Enrichment:** Expand the cheese data model to include additional details like description, country of origin, and common recipes, enabling the transformation of the application into a multipage one.
+-   **Data Enrichment:** Expand the cheese data model to include additional details like description, country of origin, and common recipes, enabling the transformation of the application into a multi-page one.
 -   **User Experience Enhancement:** Improve user experience by reducing reliance on modals and providing users with comprehensive cheese information on separate pages, enhancing exploration and engagement.
 -   **Feature Expansion:** Introduce features like search, filtering, and sorting based on enriched cheese data, further enhancing usability and functionality.
 -   **API Key Protection:** Techniques such as environment variables, server-side authentication, or token-based authentication could be explored to securely manage and utilize the API key, ensuring its confidentiality and integrity.